UConn Huskies men's ice hockey

 The UConn Huskies men's ice hockey team is a National Collegiate Athletic Association (NCAA) Division I college ice hockey program that represents the University of Connecticut.
-The Huskies are a member of Hockey East.
-The Huskies currently play at XL Center in Hartford, Connecticut; the team will move to the new on-campus UConn Hockey Arena starting with the 2023–24 season.
+The Huskies are a member of the Hockey East conference.
+The Huskies play in the on-campus Toscano Family Ice Forum, having moved from the PeoplesBank Arena in Hartford, Connecticut during the 2022–23 season.

 History

 The Huskies men's ice hockey program began in 1960 under head coach John Chapman.
 UConn began NCAA competition at the NCAA Division III level in the ECAC East.

 Prior to 1998, the Huskies played all home games outdoors at a partially enclosed rink on-campus near Memorial Stadium.
 The UConn Hockey Rink had a roof but was open on the sides.
 However, in preparation for the upgrade to Division I, the University built the Mark Edward Freitas Ice Forum.
 Construction began in 1996, and the first indoor home game for UConn was on November 7, 1998.

 The move to NCAA Division I status allowed the team to join other Husky athletic programs.
 In 1998 they joined the Metro Atlantic Athletic Conference, after previously playing for 38 years in the Division III ECAC East.
 At the time, head coach Bruce Marshall was in his tenth season at the position.
-In its 2nd season in the 2000 MAAC Men's Ice Hockey Tournament, Uconn beat Iona 6-1 to win its 1st league championship.
+In its 2nd season in the 2000 MAAC Men's Ice Hockey Tournament, UConn beat Iona 6-1 to win its 1st league championship.
 However, due to a 2-year probationary period placed on the MAAC for an automatic bid to the NCAA Ice Hockey championship by the league champion, UConn was unable to participate in the NCAA tournament that year.
-It has been the only championship Uconn would earn since moving to Division I (as of May, 2016).
-But when the athletic department was forced to remove all athletic scholarships from the sport in order to comply with Title IX, and the Huskies consistently finished in the bottom few spots of the national computer rankings before the most recent season.
+It has been the only championship UConn has won since moving to Division I. But when the athletic department was forced to remove all athletic scholarships from the sport in order to comply with Title IX, and the Huskies consistently finished in the bottom few spots of the national computer rankings before the most recent season.
 In 2003, the MAAC formed a new league called Atlantic Hockey.